9 Tips For Saving Money At the Vet

 7. Invest in pet insurance.

 Especially if you are inclined to take the “do everything possible” approach when it comes to your pet’s health.
 Most providers will reimburse 80 percent of your out-of-pocket expenses.
 If you do the math, you’ll likely find that medical insurance for your pet makes financial sense in the long run.
 Before you sign on the dotted line, make sure you are aware of the medical conditions (pre-existing diseases, inherited disorders) that will be excluded.

 8. Price shop for your pet’s prescriptions.

 If the medication prescribed is a human drug (such as Prozac for pet anxiety), compare the human pharmacy price to what your veterinary hospital would charge.
 Big-box or chain pharmacies purchase medications in bulk and can pass the savings on to you.
 For example, Costco prices are usually among the lowest, and some human pharmacies offer substantial AAA discounts for pet prescriptions.

 For veterinary prescription items your dog receives on a regular basis (such as heartworm preventive, flea and tick control products, and prescription diets), you might find the best savings via online pharmacies.
 Just do your due diligence and make sure it’s a reputable one — there are tons of dangerous knockoffs online (don’t buy heartworm preventatives on Amazon).
 And yes, you’ll still need your veterinarian’s authorization.
 You can ask for a written prescription and have it filled as you would your own, or you can contact an online pharmacy with your request and they will request authorization from your vet.

 9. Explore all your options for affordable vet care.

 Access to affordable veterinary care can be a challenge for many pet parents, particularly those living in areas without many veterinary clinics.
-Some veterinary clinics and local shelters maintain an emergency fund to help pet owners who find themselves in an urgent situation with their pet.
+Some veterinary clinics and local shelters maintain an emergency fund to help pet parents who find themselves in an urgent situation with their pet.
 Your community may also have a low-cost options for spay/neuter surgeries, vaccines, or other diagnostic needs.
 Your local shelter can help you find any available options.